-References in the Code to "takeovers", "takeover bids", "bids" and "offers" include all transactions subject to the Code as referred to in this section.
+References in the Code to "takeovers" and "offers" include all transactions subject to the Code as referred to in this section.

 The Code does not apply to offers for non-voting, non-equity capital unless they are offers required by Rule 15.